 A combination of the above options

-You can mix and match any of the above options as long as you are eligible for those options individually.
+You can mix and match options one to three as long as you are eligible for those options individually.

 What options are not available under the LGPS rules?

 It could be that the options available under the LGPS rules are not what you are looking for, or you are not eligible for your preferred option.
 By transferring out to one or more different pension arrangements you may, from the age of 55, be able to use your AVC plan in the following ways: